 Click View or download to see our Rail Manifesto for London, our message to Mayoral and Greater London Assembly candidates in May 2016.

-New electric trains, platform lengthening and electrification for the Gospel Oak-Barking line, and the new Barking Riverside Extension - see GOBLIN.
+Gospel Oak - Barking Riverside: New electric trains, platform lengthening and electrification for the Gospel Oak-Barking line, and the new Barking Riverside Extension for which we made a submission to the DfT on TfL's application for an Order under the Transport & Works Act, in October 2016.

 View or download An Enduring Legacy: East London Line Group 1990-2010, published in 2010 to mark opening the initial phase of the East London Line Extensions Project between Dalston Junction and New Cross/New Cross Gate, part of London Overground.